amcgee/remjs/README.md

 node examples/simple_example.js
 ```

 Now, you can interact with your new API however you please.
-The following examples assume [cURL](http://curl.haxx.se/), [jq](http://stedolan.github.io/jq/) for JSON parsing, [NeDB](https://github.com/louischatriot/nedb) for local data storage, and basic linux terminal familiarity.
+The following examples assume [cURL](http://curl.haxx.se/), [jq](http://stedolan.github.io/jq/) for JSON parsing, and basic linux terminal familiarity.

 First, get the list of available resources at `_help`
 ```shell